Teaching-Accessibility/course-project-storyappteam/README.md

 Screen Title: Default home page; child view

-User-Computer Interaction:
+User-Computer Interaction: This screen implements the feature separate child/adult user interfaces, as this view is for the child and the user can click on the Adult view in the upper right corner to navigate to the adult view.
+It also implements a child-friendly UI, as it has big buttons, simple instructions, and bright colors.
+This page also features our library of pre-created stories, which the users can tap on to read.

 Design Guidelines:

 1) WCAG 1.4; make content distinguishable from the background by using sufficient contrast and maintaining clear text size and spacing
 2) WCAG 3.2; consistent navigation and labeling
-c) WCAG 2.4; provide meaningful titles and a larger touch target space
+3) WCAG 2.4; provide meaningful titles and a larger touch target space
-d) Google developer; use of bright colors, simple shapes, and big buttons
+4) Google developer; use of bright colors, simple shapes, and big buttons

 ![Screen1](https://github.com/Teaching-Accessibility/course-project-storyappteam/blob/main/UIDocImages/Screen1.png)